Praptomark/String_Generator_2.0/readme.md

 New and improved charecter generator which uses now gpu to generate charecter faster.
 Still a lot testing to do.
 Just a personal fun project.

+1st run the venv using `./run` in terminal to start the venv.

-In order to run it install the requirements in your python venv by running this code.
+Now install the requirements in venv by running this code.

 `pip install -r requirements.txt`